Step 5 – Start building Your Timber Frame House

 - Safe and clear access to the plot

 - Security in the form of site fencing

-Neighbours can be a source of stress during a building project and they may already be annoyed you applied for permission to build in the first place.
+Neighbours can be a source of stress whilst building your Timber Frame house and they may already be annoyed you applied for permission to build in the first place.
 Try to get them back on side by having a conversation warning them you’re about to start work.

 If it goes well ask them to keep an eye open during evenings and weekends for any unusual activity such as thieves or vandals.

 It’s important to be aware of the hazards and risks on a building site and the methods for eliminating or reducing them.
 We would recommend that as a Self Builder/Project Manager, you should consider yourself as a small builder and use the HSE advice provided to them as a guideline for managing construction safety on your build.

 - When you’re not on site make sure someone is left in charge

 - Declare your site a hard hat area during construction